pydata/xarray/doc/io.rst

 .. warning::

-    This feature has been added in xarray v0.9.6 and should still be considered as being experimental.
-Please report any bug you may find on xarray's github repository.
+    This feature has been added in xarray v0.9.6 and should still be considered experimental.
+Please report any bugs you may find on xarray's github repository.